nisathav/Docker_Robotics/README.md

 1. Open a new folder in the desktop of the machine.
 Inside the folder create a Dockerfile in the vscode.
 2. Download the Docker extension in the vscode
+3. pull the repository from this github
+4. build the docker file